Faculty advisors play a key role in assisting, advising, training and evaluating students throughout their field experiences.

 Faculty advisors will:

 A faculty advisor should meet with the student at the beginning of the field training process to help determine an appropriate site location, and as needed, throughout the field training experience.
-The faculty advisor may also meet with the site mentor and student together if needed.
+The faculty advisor may also meet with the site supervisor and student together if needed.

 Can a faculty advisor serve as both an advisor and site supervisor?

 It is possible to serve as both the faculty advisor and the site supervisor.
 If a supervisor at a community partner organization has a project that would serve as a valuable learning experience—for example, a community research project—that supervisor may also be faculty, however the placement must focus on a community-based project to count as a field training experience.
 A faculty advisor cannot serve as a supervisor if the student’s field training experience will be with a UB only research project.